Maria Curran, M.Ed., Ph.D., LCMHCS

-After finishing her time as a North Carolina Teaching Fellow and teaching high school for 5 years at a public and charter school, Melissa is now pursuing her Master’s degree in Clinical Mental Health Counseling at Wake Forest University, where she began the program in 2017.
-WFU’s Counseling Program has been developed under The Council for Accreditation of Counseling and Related Educational Programs (CACREP) guidelines and standards and Melissa conducts services under both Dr. Curran and a WFU supervisor.
+After finishing her time as a North Carolina Teaching Fellow and teaching high school for 5 years at a public and charter school, Melissa received her master’s degree in Clinical Mental Health Counseling from Wake Forest University.
+WFU’s Counseling Program has been developed under The Council for Accreditation of Counseling and Related Educational Programs (CACREP) guidelines and standards.

 Melissa has attended 2018 The Multicultural Play Therapy Center Conference held at UNCC.
 In October 2019, Melissa attended the Expressive Therapies Summit in New York City.
 Along with being a member of the AFCC, Melissa was a scholarship recipient to attend the 2019 AFCC Conference in Pittsburgh.